Mayor: Naples foresees “huge earthquake of joy”

 As Manfredi rose through the ranks to become the rector of the University of Naples Federico II, a study was ordered to measure the impact of fans when they celebrated Napoli’s goals inside the stadium that today bears the name of Diego Armando Maradona.

-“The headquarters of the engineering department is near the stadium and there was a seismograph that, after a Napoli goal, confirmed that the shaking was strong enough to register as an earthquake,” Manfredi told The Associated Press in a recent interview.
+“The headquarters of the engineering department is near the stadium and there was a seismograph that, following a Napoli goal, confirmed that the shaking was strong enough to register as an earthquake,” Manfredi told The Associated Press in a recent interview.

 What will be the magnitude of the seismograph when Napoli win their first Italian league title in more than three decades?
 With a 17-point lead and seven games to play, the first opportunity to secure the consecration will be this weekend, the Labor Day holiday in Europe.